 The efficiency of order fulfillment from warehouses has become an important focus in logistics management as customers demand quicker deliveries.
 In a recent survey, 69% of respondents indicated that they would be less likely to shop with a retailer again if they did not receive their delivery within two days of the promised delivery date.
 Speed is important, but so is the ability to plan accurately and meet commitments.
 Warehouse order picking is an important factor in efficient order fulfillment.

-To help you evaluate your current systems and find opportunities for improvement, we’ve rounded up 50 expert tips on improving warehouse order picking, from order picking strategies to insightful best practices.
-Click on a link below to browse tips in a specific section:
+To help you evaluate your current systems and find opportunities for improvement, like how to improve pick rate and organize customer orders, we’ve rounded up 50 expert tips on improving warehouse order picking, from order picking strategies to insightful best practices.
+Click on a link below to browse order selector and picker tips in a specific section:

 - Warehouse order picking tips

 - Warehouse order picking strategies

 Warehouse order picking tips

 1. Organize with popular items in mind.
 “Put the popular items nearest.
 If half of the orders you get come from 10% of the products you have in the inventory, put these items nearest the entrance of the picking area.
 Sort according to popularity, putting least popular items at the back.
 This will improve the speed at which orders are picked.” – Shawn Lynch, How to Improve Order Picking Your Warehouse, FlexQube; Twitter: @FlexQube